Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: Effect on the waveform: dephasing

 where

+and $\rho_{\rm sp}$ is the density normalization chosen to be $\rho_{\rm sp}=226 \ M_{\odot} \ \rm pc^{-3}$ \citep{2020PhRvD.102h3006K}. { This model is the fiducial model investigated in \cite{Eda:2014kra,Eda:2013gg}.
+The slope $\gamma_{\rm e}=7/3$ is expected to develop in the center of a halo with an initial profile scaling $\rho\sim r^{-1}$, such as an NFW profile.
+For this reason, we set $\gamma_{\rm e}=7/3$ and explore the dependence of our results on the assumed value of the inner slope $\gamma$, which we take to be $0.55$, $0.8$ and $1$. { We set the break radius $r_0=3\times 10^{-8}\rm pc$, so that for the assumed initial galactocentric radius, $a_0=2\times 10^{-8}\rm pc$, the inspiral is completely within the core, where the dynamical friction effect is maximised.
+We set $\alpha=5$ that corresponds to a sharp transition.
+For any $\alpha \gtrsim 5$ our results remain essentially unchanged.
+However, as $\alpha$ is lowered the effect of the fast moving stars is somewhat reduced due to the models being more similar to the single power-law $\gamma_{e}=2.3$ model over a wider range of radii.} }

-We show our density profile models in Fig\ \ref{denfig}.
-We note that our choice of normalization is different with what sometimes used in the literature.
-For example, \cite{2020PhRvD.102h3006K} use the model of equation \ref{den}, and vary $\gamma$ across a range of values.
+We show the density profile models in Fig\ \ref{models}.
+We note that our choice of normalization is different with what often used in the literature.
+For example, \cite{2020PhRvD.102h3006K} use the model of Eq. \ref{den}, and vary $\gamma_{e}$ across a range of values.
 Given this choice, shallower profiles mean a much smaller central density.
-The result is that the effect of dynamical friction rapidly becomes unimportant for $\gamma\leq3/2$.
-Thus, the decreasing dynamical friction in this case is not because of the change in $\gamma$, but because of the different normalization that leads to much lower densities.
+The result is that the effect of dynamical friction rapidly becomes unimportant for $\gamma_{e}\leq3/2$.
+Thus, the decreasing dynamical friction in this case is not because of the change in $\gamma_{e}$, but because of the different normalization that leads to much lower central densities.
 On the other hand, our models all have the same normalization outside $r_0$, which keeps the density high inside this radius and dynamical friction important for most values of $\gamma$.

-Generally, the distribution function $f(E)$ corresponding to the density model in equation (\ref{dens}) and the potential generated by the dark matter and central BH cannot be obtained analytically.
+Generally, the distribution function $f(\upsilon_{\rm DM})$ corresponding to the density model in Eq. (\ref{dens}) and the potential generated by the DM and central IMBH cannot be obtained analytically.
 We therefore solve the Eddington equation numerically to obtain the distribution function and then compute numerically the integrals that appear in the RHS of equation\ (\ref{df}).
 We note that the first of these integrals can be simplified using the following expression \citep{2006ApJ...648..890M,2012ApJ...745...83A}: